jonit-dev/startup-ideas-factory/docs/machine-learning/1-introduction-to-machine-learning.md

 ### 2. Unsupervised Learning

 The algorithm is given data without explicit instructions on what to do with it.
 It finds structure by itself.
+Its learning focuses on **finding patterns or groupings in unlabeled data**.

 #### Example

-Think about customer segmentation in marketing.
+- Think about customer segmentation in marketing.
 An algorithm can divide customers into groups based on purchasing behavior.
+- **K-Means Clustering**:
+  - Suppose you are an e-commerce site owner and want to understand the behavior of visitors to your website so you can improve their experience.
+You have a bunch of data like time spent on website, pages visited, and location but no labels.

 ### 3. Reinforcement Learning

 The algorithm learns by interacting with an environment and receiving rewards or penalties based on its actions.

+- For example, [AlfaGo](https://www.youtube.com/watch?v=WXuK6gekU1Y&pp=ygUTYWxwaGFnbyBkb2N1bWVudGFyeQ%3D%3D), uses both Deep Learning and Reinforcement Learning

 #### Example